 11. You avoid the “police car” even when you’ve done nothing wrong.

-12. You want to offer a “helping hand” to the parents of that child having a meltdown at the toys section.
+12. You want to offer helpful advice to the parents of a child having a meltdown at the toys section.

 13. Statements like “Do you know Albert?
 He’s from Africa too” no longer aggravate you.